 Our photo from last week was from the 1974 Italian film The Perfume of the Lady in Black.
 Congrats to the following that sent in the correct answer: Hoby Abernathy, Kuba Haczek, Troy Howarth, Ken Johnson, Will Wilson, and Greg Wojick.

 Now on to this week’s photo.
-Hopefully this one won’t be as hard.
-Maybe.
-Just remember not to post your answers here so everyone can have a chance at it.
-Just send your guess to us in an email to firstname.lastname@example.org.
+Please remember, do NOT post your answers here so others can have a chance.
+Just send us an email at email@example.com.
 Good Luck!

-As always, please do not post your answers here so others can have a go at it.
-Just send your guess to us in an email to email@example.com.
+So this week, we’re going back to color, so hopefully this might be a little easier.
+Or not.
+Please remember not to post your answers here so others can have a chance.
+Just send your guess to us in an email, to firstname.lastname@example.org.
 Good Luck!

-Now on to this week’s photo.
-This might be a challenging one…or not.
-But either way, good luck!
-As always, please remember not to post your answers here so others can have a chance at it!
+Now on to this week’s pictorial puzzle.
+Take a peek and see what you can come up with.
+As always, please do not post your answers here so others can have a guess.
+Good luck!